imjulianeral/sst-upgrade-issue/README.md

 ## Context

 - This is a repo with the minimal reproduction to the [reported issue](https://github.com/sst/sst/issues/4989).
-- The folder structure is this way because it imitates my private repo which has been migrated from using CDK to SST but the folder structure hasn't changed because is a pretty large repo.
+- The folder structure is way it is because it imitates my private repo which has been migrated from using CDK to SST but the folder structure hasn't changed because is a pretty large repo.

 ## Requirements to reproduce the issue

 - Having both node.js and docker installed in the OS.
-- Install dependencies on `sst` and `lambda` directories.
+- Install dependencies in `sst` and `lambda` directories.

 ## How to reproduce the issue?